10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 This area is where geology comes alive, to put things mildly!
 You will see steam vents, fumaroles, and over 16 acres of mud pots and boiling springs.

 The history behind this place is rather interesting.
-It was first explored by pioneer Kendall Vanhook Bumpass, who ended up with an amputated leg due to stepping on one of the boiling mudpots without knowledge that it was there.
+It was first explored by pioneer Kendall Vanhook Bumpass, who ended up with an amputated leg due to stepping on one of the boiling mudpots without knowing that it was there.

-Today, everything is well-marked and the trail is 3 miles, round-trip.
+Today, everything is well-marked, and the trail is 3 miles, round-trip.
 Along the Lassen trail, you will also have a chance to see Mount Tehama, a volcano that had its last eruption nearly 500,000 years ago.

-Beware- the rotten egg sulfur smell is pungent here and you will truly be able to smell the area before you come upon it!
+Beware- the rotten egg sulfur smell is pungent here, and you will truly be able to smell the area before you come upon it!
 The largest fumarole in the park, Big Boiler, is located along the route.

 The best time to visit Bumpass Pass is during the summer because the area can get nearly 30 feet of snow during the winter months!